Marc Isambard Brunel: Britain

 During the summer of 1799 Brunel was introduced to Henry Maudslay, a talented engineer who had worked for Joseph Bramah, and had recently started his own business.
 Maudslay made working models of the machines for making pulley blocks, and Brunel approached Samuel Bentham, the Inspector General of Naval Works.
 In April 1802 Bentham recommended the installation of Brunel's block-making machinery at Portsmouth Block Mills.
 Brunel's machine could be operated by unskilled workers, at ten times the previous rate of production.
 Altogether 45 machines were installed at Portsmouth, and by 1808 the plant was producing 130,000 blocks per year.
-Unfortunately for Brunel, the Admiralty vacillated over payment, despite the fact that Brunel had spent more than £2,000 of his own money on the project.
+The Admiralty vacillated over payment, despite the fact that Brunel had spent more than £2,000 of his own money on the project.
 In August 1808 they agreed to pay £1,000 on account, and two years later they consented to a payment of just over £17,000.

 Brunel was a talented mechanical engineer, and did much to develop sawmill machinery, undertaking contracts for the British Government at Chatham and Woolwich dockyards, building on his experience at the Portsmouth Block Mills.
 He built a sawmill at Battersea, London (burnt down in 1814 and rebuilt by 1816), which was designed to produce veneers, and he also designed sawmills for entrepreneurs.
 He also developed machinery for mass-producing soldiers' boots, but before this could reach full production, demand ceased due to the end of the Napoleonic Wars.
 Brunel was made a Fellow of the Royal Society in 1814.
 In 1828, he was elected a foreign member of the Royal Swedish Academy of Sciences.
 Brunel was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1834.
 In 1845 he was elected an Honorary Fellow of the Royal Society of Edinburgh.

 Debtors' prison

-Despite an historically successful endeavor—a "pioneering enterprise in mass production"—in the automation of block manufacturing, and his recognition in 1814 as a Royal Society Fellow, the payment difficulties experienced with the Admiralty and further unprofitable ventures led to Burnel being deeply in debt by early 1821; in May of that year he was tried and then committed to the King's Bench Prison (a debtors' prison) in Southwark.
+Despite an historically successful endeavour—a "pioneering enterprise in mass production"—in the automation of block manufacturing, and his recognition in 1814 as a Royal Society Fellow, the payment difficulties experienced with the Admiralty and further unprofitable ventures led to Brunel being deeply in debt by early 1821; in May of that year he was tried and then committed to the King's Bench Prison (a debtors' prison) in Southwark.
 Prisoners in a debtors' prison were allowed to have their family with them, and Sophia accompanied him.
 Brunel spent 88 days incarcerated.
 As time passed with no prospect of gaining release, Brunel began to correspond with Alexander I of Russia about the possibility of moving with his family to St Petersburg to work for the Tsar.
 As soon as it was learnt that Britain was likely to lose such an eminent engineer as Brunel, influential figures, such as the Duke of Wellington, began to press for government intervention.
 The government granted £5,000 to clear Brunel's debts on condition that he abandon any plans to go to Russia.
 As a result, Brunel was released from prison in August.